teambit/docs/docs/essentials/bit-components.md

 ### Component Scope

-Bit Components required to be scoped.
+Bit Components are required to be scoped.
 A component's Scope has several purposes:

 - **Component ID** - used for referring to the component in many commands and the UI and to calculate the package name.
 - **Remote Bit server** - set as the target for exporting components (Bit servers are also called **Scopes**).